WebHeroSchool/react_todo/README.md

 Click on About and you will find information about me.<br>
 If you click on ToDo you can add, edit and delete tasks<br><br>
 #### Edit mode
-In To Do, when you click on the pencil, the editing mode will be turned on.
+In ToDo, when you click on the pencil, the editing mode will be turned on.
 Press Enter or click 2 times on the text to edit it. if you click on the parchment, you will exit the editing mode.

 ## How to work with this project